Quality assurance standards for adhesive bonding technology and fiber composite technology

 Core elements of the quality assurance standards

-As with the welding standards, all QA standards contain the same core elements and are therefore structurally compatible with each other.
+All QA standards contain the same core elements, analogous to the welding standards, and are therefore structurally compatible with each other.

-Core element 1: Classification according to safety classes 1 - 4
+Core element 1: Classification into safety classes 1 - 4

-In accordance with the standards mentioned, all adhesively bonded joints are classified by the user into the safety classes Level 1 - Level 4.
-Put simply, this categorisation is based solely on the question:
+In accordance with the standards mentioned, the user classifies all adhesively bonded joints into safety classes from level 1 to level 4.
+To put it simply, this classification is based exclusively on the question:

-What happens if the adhesively bonded joint/composite component fails?
+What happens if the adhesively bonded joint or the composite component fails?

-The answer to this question is unalterably the responsibility of the company using the adhesive or fibre composite and can under no circumstances be delegated to other (contractual) partners such as adhesive or resin/fibre manufacturers.
-Classification is the responsibility of the responsible designer or component manager of the user company, with the involvement of the supervisory personnel appointed by the company in accordance with Core Element 2 (see below) (adhesive bonding technology: Adhesive Bonding Coordinator - ABC / fibre composite technology: Composite Coordinator - CC).
+The answer to this question lies firmly within the responsibility of the company using the adhesive or fiber composite and cannot be delegated to other (contract) partners such as adhesive or resin/fiber manufacturers.
+The classification is the responsibility of the designer or component manager of the user company, with the involvement of the supervisory staff named by the company in accordance with core element 2 (see below) (adhesive bonding technology: Adhesive Bonding Coordinator - ABC / fiber composite technology: Composite Coordinator - CC).

-Basic presentation of safety classes in adhesive bonding technology and fibre composite technology
+Basic presentation of safety classes in adhesive bonding technology and fiber composite technology

-Level 1 Indirect/immediate danger to life and limb
+Level 1 Direct/indirect threat to life and limb

-Level 2 Possible danger to life and limb
+Level 2 Possible risk of life and limb

 Possible major environmental damage